Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print a script that switches the current user to betty
+I would print all the groups that the current user is part